microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 ## Secure Update🔓

 It's been a busy week!
 As someone who began experimenting with Copilot for Security (CfS) nearly a year ago, it's rewarding to see not just a product, but a platform, excel expectations.
 CfS is truly an embodiment of what's possible.
-Most of the heroes behind it will never be widely known, but there work surely will.
+Most of the heroes behind it will never be widely known, but their work surely will.

 Speaking of heroes — read **[Vasu Jakkal's Copilot for Security April-1 Global availability announcement](https://www.microsoft.com/en-us/security/blog/2024/03/13/microsoft-copilot-for-security-is-generally-available-on-april-1-2024-with-new-capabilities/).** Copilot for Security has grown into an ecosystem of more than [100 partners](https://securitypartners.transform.microsoft.com/copilot-private-preview-partners).
 As the ecosystem continues to grow, so too will plugins.